 Once they bring your snack home, they're going to want more, right?
 Give them a take-home card with every purchase (or put a sticker on your product) that tells them how to get in touch, what your Facebook URL is, and how to follow you on Twitter.

-Make Your Packaging Worth Sharing on Social Media
+Make Your Packaging Appealing

-People love to take photos and share them too, so make sure your labeling is big, clear and legible.
+People love to take photos and share them too, so make sure your labeling is prominent, clear and legible.
 Label everything you're selling by name, with ingredients, and with a price tag.
 Make a sign that tells people about you, like whether you're organic, vegan, or refuse to work with pesticides too.
 Heck, add your @username or a #hashtag to your label.